Rensvandeschoot/Tutorials/Mplus/Mplus-Wambs.md

 It seems like the trace (caterpillar) plots are  neatly converged into one each other (we ideally want one fat caterpillar).
 This  indicates we already have enough samples.

-We can double check check if the chains convergenced by having a look at the convergence diagnostics, the Gelman and Rubin diagnostic.
+We can double check check if the chains converged by having a look at the convergence diagnostics, the Gelman and Rubin diagnostic.
 To have a look at the Gelman-Rubin Diagnostic (PSRF) we can check this table under the `TECH8`outout of Mplus.
 The Gelman-Rubin Diagnostic shows the PSRF values (using the  within and between chain variability), which should be close to 1 for ALL iterations after burn-in.
 Is this the case?.

 [expand title="Answer" trigclass="noarrow my_button" targclass="my_content" tag="button"]